H-1B Visa Fees in 2026: Cost to Employer, Transfer, Extensions | VisaNation

 • Exclusions for eligible organizations: Higher education institutions, nonprofits affiliated with higher education institutions, nonprofit or governmental research organizations, primary or secondary schools, and nonprofits with established curriculum-related clinical training programs

-• Exclusions for second extensions: applies to petitioners who file a second request for an extension with the same employer for a foreign worker.
+• Exclusions for second extensions: The fee does not apply to petitioners who file a second request for an extension with the same employer for a foreign worker.

 Small vs Large Employer Fee Scenarios for Standard H-1B Extension